Tronic07/Objects_Classes_Lab/README.md

 # Objects_Classes_Lab

-A C++ class for representing a book in a library system.

-## Data Dictionary

 | Attribute          | Data Type     | Description                    |
 |--------------------|---------------|--------------------------------|
 | `accountNumber`    | `std::string` | The account number.            |